molnija2/uLisp-filesystem/Readme.md

 (ensure-directories-exist pathspec)  Tests whether the directories containing the specified file actually exist, and attempts to create them if they do not.
 Returns true if success and otherwise returns nil.

+There may be errors in programs.
+They can only be found and fixed when used.
+Therefore, I ask you to report incorrect functionality.

+Best regards.